Why are therapists seeking licenses in multiple states?

 - Finally, Discretion refers to the board's additional flexibility in enforcing rules.

 It is very important you thoroughly read Rule Chapter 135-3-.04 "Licensure By Endorsement", board policies and my discussion of discretion as it applies in Georgia's reciprocity/endorsement decisions.
-If not, you risk losing the license endorsement when it could have otherwise been approved.
 I will provide all necessary links to these documents.

 Clearly Understanding Your License Situation